 People who have been charged with crimes related to child pornography need to understand that the stakes are extremely high.
 A conviction could lead to jail time and a requirement to register as a sex offender, as well as family strife and difficulties finding employment.

-Attorneys at Sindel, Sindel & Noble, P.C., represent individuals accused of child pornography offenses.
+Attorneys at Sindel, Richard H. Sindel, Inc., P.C., represent individuals accused of child pornography offenses.
 You can learn more about our law practice by visiting our criminal defense overview.